$ android-arm-build-tools

 35.0.1 Android 15 platform-tools-35.0.1 legacy 2026-05-21 download

-what about 37.0.0 or whatever's newer than the latest above
+what if sdkmanager has something newer than the latest release?

 compatibility